 Introduction and Overview

-An access network requires configuration before becoming operational.
-Initial configuration consists of the establishment of connections to associated SSs, ARs, NMS, and CIS.
-Depending on the implementation of the network, the configuration may also consist of adjustments to the radio interfaces, either to comply with regulatory requirements or to optimize radio resource usage.
+When powering up or activating, an access network has to be configured before becoming operational.
+Assuming that all configuration attributes of the network elements are set to some default value after power up, initial configuration consists of the adjustments of the base operational parameters of the network elements, and the establishment of the connections among the network elements of the AN and towards the associated SSs, ARs, NMS, and CIS of the AN.
+Depending on the realization of the AN, the configuration may also comprise adjustments to the radio interfaces, either to comply with regulatory requirements or to optimize radio resource usage.
+Depending on the regulatory requirements and the intended use of the spectrum, special preparatory steps are required before turning on radio interfaces and operating access networks in unlicensed or authorized spectrum.

 Most of the IEEE 802 radio technologies for access networks are designed for operation in unlicensed bands, or for operation in TV white space (TVWS).
 TVWS is locally or temporarily unused spectrum assigned for TV broadcast and made available for general use through authorization procedures involving a spectrum database.
 According to FCC definitions, the TVWS spectrum is primarily assigned to provide TV broadcast service, or is used for the purpose of generating broadcast content, e.g., by making use through wireless microphones.
-Secondary users may leverage TVWS spectrum for other kind of services only when the primary users are not demanding the spectrum and the general use of the spectrum at a geographic location is authorized by the spectrum database.
+Secondary users may leverage the designated TVWS spectrum for other kind of services only when the primary users are not demanding the spectrum and the general use of the spectrum at a geographic location is authorized by the spectrum database.

-Depending on the regulatory requirements and the intended use of the spectrum, special preparatory steps are required before turning on radio interfaces and operating access networks in unlicensed or authorized spectrum.

-The following subsections describe the necessary actions for initiating access network operation in unlicensed bands, or in TV white space (TVWS).
+The following subsections describe the necessary actions for initiating access network operation, and the special procedures to adjust radio channels in unlicensed bands, or in TV white space (TVWS).

-Roles and identifiers
+Roles

 Terminal

-Before starting radio transmissions, the terminal has to determine the conditions for accessing the spectrum.
-Usually it receives the necessary information to configure the radio transmitter through scanning the spectrum, selecting its target NA, and retrieving configuration parameters either from broadcast messages or through queries to the NA.

-In authorized spectrum scenarios, the terminal may pursue and report spectrum scanning results as well as the geolocation information to spectrum management entities connected to the access network.
+Usually, the TE does not play a role in access network setup.
+However in authorized spectrum scenarios, the terminal may pursue and report spectrum scanning results as well as the geolocation information to spectrum management entities connected to the access network.

-The generic role and identifiers of Terminal is defined in Section 6.3.

 Access Network

-The AN is defined in Section 6.2 and consists of one or more NAs, one Access Network Control (ANC), and the backhaul network (BH) to provide connectivity between the NAs and the ARs, providing services over the access network.

-An access network usually defines an operational domain; however, spectrum access may vary over the regional area that the AN covers with its NAs.
-Within one access network, there may be different kind of NAs, and the NAs may operate in different frequency ranges, channel assignments, and spectrum regimes.
+AN denotes all the NAs, the BH and the ANC, that all have to be configured to enter operation of the AN.
+An AN usually defines an operational domain; however, spectrum access may vary over the regional area that the AN covers with its NAs.
+Within one AN, there may be different kind of NAs, and the NAs with wireless interfaces may operate in different frequency ranges, channel assignments, and spectrum regimes.

 Node of Attachment

-The generic purpose and identifier of NA is defined in Section 6.5.
-It is the device accessing the spectrum for radio transmissions to the terminal; and it may sense the existence of neighboring radio systems either to enable shared access in a fair manner or to report spectrum usage to a central management entity.
+The NA provides the interface towards the TE and requires basic configuration enabling the TE to discover the access network access and to initiate communication to establish a connenction.
+It is the device accessing the spectrum for radio transmissions to the TE; and it may sense the existence of neighboring radio systems either to enable shared access in a fair manner or to report spectrum usage to a central management entity.
 In the case of authorized access to shared spectrum, like TVWS, the NA either performs the necessary procedures by itself or it acts as an agent on behalf of a central management entity.

+Backhaul

+BH consists of a number of bridges and transmission lines, which provide the means for setting up user connectivity between the NAs and the AR.
+Initial configuration does not only establish the PHY and MAC parameters of the communication links, but also brings the bridges into a clean state ready for setting up user connections.

 Access Network Control